A Dangerous Thread Running Through our Speech

-In order to understand the connection and extrapolation from comments about land to comments about a person, we must first know exactly what “lashon ha’rah” is.
+In order to understand the connection and extrapolation from comments about the land to comments about a person, we must first know exactly what “lashon ha’rah” is.
 “Lashon ha’rah” isn’t bad because it is a lie.
 A lie is falsity, שקר.
 Telling a lie is a separate violation of the Torah.
-With regard to a person, such false speech is called מוציא שם רע, “giving a bad name.”
-However, “lashon ha’rah” must be a truthful statement about the object or person.
+Regarding a person, such false speech is called מוציא שם רע, “giving a bad name.”
+Interestingly, to be a violation of “lashon ha’rah,” it must be a truthful statement about the object or person.
 The defining feature of “lashon ha’rah” is that while it is true, it presents a negative quality about the object or person.
 What is so bad about “lashon ha’rah” that it is considered worse than speech that “gives a person a bad name”?

-With regard to “lashon ha’rah” concerning a person, it too is a distortion but of a much more serious matter.
-There is a rule.
-The closer something is in the hierarchy of existence to the ultimate reality, God, the more harmful is a distortion about that thing.
-What is so terrible about “lashon ha’rah” with regard to people?
-“Lashon ha’rah” is a distortion of the צלם ה’,” the image of God” that every human being possesses.
+“Lashon ha’rah” about a person is a distortion of the צלם ה’,” the image of God,” that every human being possesses.
 A distortion of this reality is much worse than a distortion of any object created by God, even of the land of Israel.
-The negative trait, while true, however is not the only trait of the person.
+The negative trait, while true, however, is not the only trait of the person.
 It is not the sum total of what the person is.
 Yet that corrupt image is the one intentionally painted and conveyed.
 It is the production of this false image to a person’s צלם ה’ that is so serious a human imperfection.
 The Rambam writes that a בעל לשון הרע, “a habitual speaker of lashon ha’rah” forfeits his or her life in the world to come.
 To be constantly engaged in the distortion of reality about other people is a serious defect that winds up destroying the soul of the speaker.

 Rabbi Robert Kaplan